jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 I was so often a customer's best hope, yet all I had was a Google search and a stingy checkbook.

 Modern technology has changed how evolution selects us.
 Comparing top causes of death in modern America and ancient societies (circa 500 BC) reveals our new selection pressure.
 Modern America's list is dominated by chronic diseases like heart disease and diabetes, linked to our sedentary lifestyle that is so pervasive raccoons suffer from many of the same problems.
 In contrast, ancient societies suffered greatly from infectious diseases and injuries due to poor sanitation, limited medical care, and frequent wars.
-Notably, infant mortality has dropped dramatically, from approximately 50 percent in the Bronze Age to under 0.6 percent today.
+Notably, infant mortality has dropped dramatically, from approximately 50 percent in the Bronze Age to under 0.8 percent in America today.

 Unless a sudden catastrophe like factory soot or a meteor impact occurs, species typically die off gradually.
 Our falling birthrate is a prime example.
 While many blame younger generations for being negligent, the evolutionary truth is more complex: our economy remains trapped in a bygone era's lifestyle.
 Baby boomers continue to monopolize resources and block technological evolution, inadvertently clinging to the so-called "American Dream" rooted in their 1950s and 1960s upbringing.